The Best Way I Know to 'Activate Your Greatness'

 my strengths.
 They revealed "truths" about me that I'd never seen in

 "The real tragedy of life is not that each of us doesn't have enough

 strengths, it's that we fail to use the ones we have."

 A 'How to Activate Your Greatness' Master Class!

 Reading the information in my assessment results was empowering.
 They were a "Master Class" in how to master me!
-This is the kind information that puts me (and you!) in charge.
-Up to that point I'd been trying to speed up my development, on my own, through:
+This kind of information puts me (and you!) in charge.
+Up to that point, I'd been trying to speed up my development, on my own, through:

 "Globally only 20% of employees feel that their strengths are in

 play every day... (this helps us) begin to understand why

 8 out of 10 employees feel somewhat miscast in their role."